The greatest of all things is LOVE.

 But the Apostle Paul in his great treatise 1 Corinthians 13 also tells us what love is NOT.

 And Paul says that even the gift of prophecy, knowing the future, discerning the divine will and purpose without love means nothing.
+Even moving mountains with all power and energy means nothing without love.

 One can not even give to the poor without love.
 One can not even be willing to die, offer a body to be burned, or lay down a life for another without love, for all such acts no matter how charitable are meaningless without love.